modxorg/Docs/en/extras/taglister/index.md

 ### Download

-It can be downloaded from within the MODx Revolution manager via [Package Management](developing-in-modx/advanced-development/package-management "Package Management"), or from the MODx Extras Repository, here: <https://modx.com/extras/package/taglister>
+It can be downloaded from within the MODX Revolution manager via [Package Management](developing-in-modx/advanced-development/package-management "Package Management"), or from the MODx Extras Repository, here: <https://modx.com/extras/package/taglister>

 ### Development and Bug Reporting